Effect-TS/effect/docs/modules/Metric.ts.md

   maxSize: 1000, // Keep a maximum of 1000 observations.
   error: 0.01, // Allow a 1% error when calculating quantiles.
   quantiles: Chunk.make(0.5, 0.9, 0.99), // Calculate 50th, 90th, and 99th percentiles.
-  description: "Measures the distribution of response times.", })
+  description: "Measures the distribution of response times."
+})
 ```